 The introduction of a monthly milestone benefit equivalent to INR5K significantly changes the reward rate of the card to 6%+.
-Further, since all spends are included, except wallet load, one can seriously think of using this card as a primary card as long as monthly spends are above 1lakh.
+Further, since all spending is included, except wallet load, one can seriously think of using this card as a primary card as long as monthly spending is above 1lakh.
 This can be a boon for people running high utility (read electricity) and fuel bills every month.

-Another feature on this card, the airport concierge service (a glorified name for porter service) on Indian airports can be useful for people who travel frequently with heavy luggage or in large groups.
+Another feature of this card, the airport concierge service in Indian airports can be useful for people who travel frequently with heavy luggage or in large groups.
 For normal travel, I don’t think this service makes any difference.

 One another feature that is unique to Axis Magnus is BOGO on BMS for up to 500 for a maximum of 5 movie/non-movie bookings in a month.
 This is saying that you can literally go to movies every week at 50% off.
 This feature sounds great on paper, but I feel is impractical in practice, as very few cardholders will tend to watch movies/theatre every week religiously.

 Miles transfer can give 8 business class tickets to Singapore: Recently, Axis Magnus announced many transfer partners for most of its card range including Axis Magnus.
 The outcome of this change is Axis Magnus can potentially give you 8 business class tickets to Singapore on Singapore Airlines.
 A business class ticket to Singapore in Singapore Airlines starts from 43k miles.

 The details of transfer partners and conversion ratio is given below: